-TGE 214 GEOGRAPHY OF THE SOUTHERN HEMISPHERE (4 Credits)
+TGE 214 TOURISM GEOGRAPHY (4 Credits)

-This course involves a study of the geography of Mexico, Central America, South America, Africa, Australia, and New Zealand, including major gateway cities, resorts, and tourist attractions.
-Differences of cultures and lifestyles are discussed as well as points of interest to the world traveler.
+This course involves a study of the geography of the top international tourism markets, including gateway cities, resorts and tourist attractions.
+Differences of cultures and lifestyles are discussed, as well as points of interest to world travelers.
 Prerequisite(s): NTA 154